-Commission for Education for Discipleship and Leadership (CEDAL)
+Uniting Centre for Education and Formation (UCEF)

-The Commission for Education for Discipleship and Leadership (CEDAL) is responsible for providing education to members to enable them to grow in faith, discipleship and leadership; oversight of theological education for the specified ministries of the Uniting Church (Lay Preacher, Pastor, Deacon and Minister of the Word) according to guidelines set by the Assembly.
+The Uniting Centre for Education and Formation (UCEF) is dedicated to nurturing faith, discipleship, and leadership in our church communities.
+UCEF oversee the theological education for the specified ministries within the Uniting Church, including Lay Preacher, Pastor, Deacon, and Minister of the Word, following the guidelines established by the Assembly.